moogento/moo-statusline/README.md

 **Tips:**
 - The statusline updates automatically as you work (~300ms refresh)
-- Watch `ctx:` values turn orange/red to know when auto-compact is approaching
+- Watch `⛁` values turn orange/red to know when auto-compact is approaching
 - Monitor the 5-hour rate limit bar to pace your usage
-- Green reset timer (<15min) means you're almost back to full capacity
+- Dark green `↺` icon marks the reset timer
 - Weekly usage (`w:X%`) helps track longer-term patterns
 - Cache refreshes every 30 seconds to keep data current without hammering the API
 - Times are shown cleanly: `9pm` instead of `9:00pm`, `:59` rounds to next hour